jtrussell/angular-selection-model/README.md

 Check out the docs (as soon as I hit the codebase with dox that is...)

+## Limitations

+- You must use the single parent form of ngRepeat.
+I.e. if you're trying to use this module with `ng-repeat-start` and `ng-repeat-end` you won't have much joy.
+- ngRepeat expressions that break reference to items in your collection are not supported.
+If your express looks like `'item in array | pluck:attributesHash'` you won't have much joy.
+I.e. at the end of the day `'item'` should be an actual element in `'array'`.
+- This directive works by reading from and assigning to an attribute on the items in your collection.
+If you are worried about polluting your items' attributes consider using the selectionModelOptions provider to make the attribute more obscure or wrapping your items in something like `{selected: false, payload: item}`.

 ## Running tests

 Install dependencies with `npm` and `bower` then run `grunt test`.
 You'll need